- Access the Grade Center

 Check your progress.
 See how many submissions you need to grade and grades you have to post.
 A Complete icon indicates you have no outstanding grading tasks for that item.

 Manage grades.
-Select the More options menu icon to access an item's management functions, such as Overall and Delete.
+Select the More options menu icon to access an item's management functions, such as Edit and Delete.

 Add a row.
 Select the plus sign wherever you want to add a row for these: